Föhrenberge

 Climate And Weather

 Föhrenberge benefits from one of Austria's mildest and warmest climates, positioned in the lee of the Alps where warm Pannonian air masses meet the mountains' eastern edge.
 Mean annual temperatures range from 9 to 10 degrees Celsius, with summer averages reaching 20 degrees and peak temperatures frequently exceeding 35 degrees during continental heatwaves.
 The south-facing limestone slopes accumulate significant heat, creating microclimatic conditions that can be 2 to 3 degrees warmer than the regional average.
-Annual precipitation ranges from 600 to 800 millimeters, relatively moderate and reflecting the rain shadow effect of the Alps on the east-facing slopes.
+Annual precipitation ranges from 600 to 800 millimeters, reflecting the rain shadow effect of the Alps on the east-facing slopes.
 The area receives approximately 1,900 hours of sunshine annually, among the highest values in Austria.
 This combination of warmth, moderate rainfall, and sunshine supports both the thermophilic natural vegetation and the wine cultivation that characterizes the surrounding landscape.
 Winter conditions are generally mild, with snow cover intermittent and short-lived at the lower elevations.
-Spring arrives early, with wildflowers blooming from March onward, while autumn extends well into November with warm, stable weather common during this period.
+Spring arrives early, with wildflowers blooming from March onward.

 Human History